A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - [Aldern Foxglove - Noble](https://2e.aonprd.com/NPCs.aspx?ID=882) use the noble from the GMG
     - [Aldern's Servants](https://2e.aonprd.com/NPCs.aspx?ID=912) use the servants from the GMG
   - **Loot:**
     - Regardless of whether they accompany him on the boar hunt, Aldern rewards the party with 41gp, either as cash or as a package of old family heirlooms sent to the target of his obsession. (in the backstory Aldern is broke so choose whichever option you are comfortable with as GM).
 These items were were once very valuable but neglect has reduced their value.
 These represent the items he has not yet been able to pawn off, and in his growing insanity doesn't realize their value.
-They should be sent to "the heroes of sandpoint, care of ...the target of his obsession...".
+They should be sent to "the heroes of sandpoint, care of ...whoever is the target of his obsession...".
-      - Aldern also magnanimously gives an interesting but what he secretly thinks is worthless [Dull Gray Aeon Stone](https://2e.aonprd.com/Equipment.aspx?ID=407), the magical properties of which he has no clue.
+      - Aldern also magnanimously gives an interesting but what he secretly thinks is worthless [Dull Gray Aeon Stone](https://2e.aonprd.com/Equipment.aspx?ID=407) (P1), the magical properties of which he has no clue.
     - Aldern has a painting commissioned entitled "The Heroes of Sandpoint" showing him and the PCs in action against the goblins, which makes it look like he is part of the party.
 He donates it to the Rusty Dragon to be hung in the lounge.
 (Note this is useful if you have party member changes between now and book 2 as it provides continuity)

 ### Trouble at the Rusty Dragon (10-20xp, RP encounter)